 Brokers and the shippers they work for want transparency and the ability to track freight when things go wrong.
 Good communication can mean the difference between a smooth or rocky delivery.

 Giving brokers a heads up about any potential delays and touching base often about the status of the load will prevent any issues and help you build a good relationship in the long-term.
 Fleet tracking software, such as project44 DriveView, reduces the amount of time spent checking in with brokers by providing visibility into when the load will be delivered.

-Brokers are always looking for capacity, and they’re going to hire a carrier company that can haul their freight consistently.
-So if a carrier keeps coming back and loading with them, they’re going to favor them, and vice versa.
-So, building that broker-carrier relationship is critical.
-But if a broker calls a larger carrier company with 40-50 trucks, they know there’s a better chance for them to find a match for the loads they need to move that day/week.
-Availability is key, and the big advantage large carriers have over smaller ones.
+Availability is key, and a big advantage that large carriers have over smaller ones.
+Most brokers are looking for capacity and prefer to hire a carrier company that can haul their freight consistently.
+If a carrier keeps coming back and loading with them, they’ll usually favor them.

+Unfortunately, this makes it challenging for brokers to build that same relationship with an owner-operator or small fleet.
+This is because small trucking companies typically lack the resources needed to move the volume of freight a broker might have on a consistent and timely basis.
+But if a broker calls a larger carrier company with 40-50 trucks, they know there’s a better chance for them to find a match for the loads they need to move that day or week.

 As a small fleet owners or owner-operator, it’s easy to get lost among bigger and more experienced carrier companies.
 But, when you partner with SmartHop, you become a part of a larger carrier network while maintaining your independence.
 Joining this network gives you a competitive edge with brokers and puts you on the same playing field as the bigger guys.